-The Operations Committee recommends that the Board of Commissioners approve the SAFE analysis and monitoring updates, as part of Metro's Title VI program.
+Management recommends that the Operations Committee accept, and forward to the Board of Commissioners for consideration, awareness, and approval, these SAFE analysis and monitoring updates as part of Metro's Title VI program.

 Funding is accommodated within the Operating Budget.